PierreIsCoding/sdiy/Sub&Div/README.md

 ## Tips

 * Use other clock signals into the CV input and attenuate those to your desired range.
-* Use cv at audio rate to create cool effects.
+* Use cv at audio rate to create cool effects. (at the right speed you can listen to mutliple octaves ate the same time)
+* Insert an signals into the CV input to just visualize their wave form.
+* Set the sub oscillator mix knob (1) fully counter clock wise and connect the mix output (7) with the CV input (5).
+You will get new and interesting rhythms !

 That's all!
 Have fun.